-rroject.
-1 l T Implementation Measure Evaluation Timeframe Relevant to Current Reporting Period Action Taken in 2020 Variation from Schedule (if applicable) Obj ective 1: Identify, address, and fully mitigate Projective ct effects to the exter nt reasonable a nd feasible to achieve No Net Impact (NNI) 1 1.
+Ob: Implementation Measure ective 1: Identify, address, and fully mitigate Projec Evaluation Timeframe Relevant to Current Reporting Period Summary of Measure and Action Taken in 2021 Variation from Schedule (if applicable) Col ective 1: Identity, address, and funy intigate Frojec t effects to the exten it reasonable al nu teasible to achieve no net impact (NN1) 1.
 Provide an annual report summarizing activities undertaken to identify and address Project impacts.
-Annually (by March 31), starting 2010 Yes Yes, report will be filed on or before March 31, 2021.
-No Obj ective 2: Provide safe, effective, and timely volitions al passage for adult i upstream and o lownstream migration 2.
+Annually (by March 31), starting 2010 Yes Yes, report will be filed on or before March 31, 2022.
+No Obj ective 2: Provide safe, effective, and timely volitiona al passage for adult i ipstream and d lownstream migration 2.
 Maintain adult fishways.
-Annually for the period 2009-2020 Yes Grant PUD continues to maintain fishways at the Project in accordance with the National Oceanic and Atmospheric Administration (NOAA) Fisheries Fishway Operations and Criteria Guidelines for salmon (NOAA Fisheries 2008).
+Annually for the period 2009-2021 Yes Grant PUD continues to maintain fishways at the Project in accordance with the National Oceanic and Atmospheric Administration (NOAA) Fisheries Fishway Operations and Criteria Guidelines for salmon (NOAA Fisheries 2008).
 The plan includes operational criteria for dewatering and the collection of all fish.
-No 3.
+No

+Implementation Measure Evaluation Timeframe Relevant to Current Reporting Period Summary of Measure and Action Taken in 2021 Variation from Schedule (if applicable) 3.
 Develop adult Pacific lamprey passage criteria.
-To be determined by the Priest Rapids Fish Forum (PRFF) Annual passage detection monitoring initiated in July 2010 - 2020 Yes Grant PUD installed half-duplex passive integrated transponder (HDX-PIT) tag arrays in the fish ladders at Wanapum and Priest Rapids dams to measure adult Pacific lamprey passage.
+To be determined by the Priest Rapids Fish Forum (PRFF) Annual passage detection monitoring initiated in July 2010 - 2021 Yes Grant PUD installed half-duplex passive integrated transponder (HDX-PIT) tag arrays in the fish ladders at Wanapum and Priest Rapids dams to measure adult Pacific lamprey passage.
 Passage metrics will be determined when a sufficient sample size has been achieved.
 Presently, Grant PUD has tracked a total of 652 unique PIT tags at Priest Rapids and 647 at Wanapum since 2010.
 Fish passage efficiency (FPE) and passage times were calculated and are included in Section 1.2.
+(Note that due to Covid 19 restrictions, tagging in the lower Columbia River and passage monitoring at the Project did not occur in 2020 and 2021.
+Monitoring is anticipated to continue in the future as tagging occurs).
+Regarding adult passage efficiency monitoring, Grant PUD, in consultation with PRFF members, entered into an Adult Lamprey Trap and Transportation SOA to offset PRP adult passage impacts in fulfillment of this measure.
 No

-Implementation Measure Evaluation Timeframe Relevant to Current Reporting Period Action Taken in 2020 Variation from Schedule (if applicable) 4.
+Implementation Measure Evaluation Timeframe Relevant to Current Reporting Period Summary of Measure and Action Taken in 2021 Variation from Schedule (if applicable) 4.
 Continue to operate and maintain fish count systems at the Project (upgrade count systems as new technology becomes available).
-Annually for the period 2009-2020 Yes Grant PUD maintains video stations at the Project to count fish in accordance with the Pacific Lamprey Management Plan (PLMP), NOAA Fisheries Biological Opinion and agreements included in the Federal Energy Regulatory Commission (FERC) License.
+Annually for the period 2009-2021 Yes Grant PUD maintains video stations at the Project to count fish in accordance with the Pacific Lamprey Management Plan (PLMP), NOAA Fisheries Biological Opinion and agreements included in the Federal Energy Regulatory Commission (FERC) License.
 Newly designed and fabricated fish crowder facilities were installed and operated at both Priest Rapids and Wanapum dams prior to April 2010.
-Fish counts are for all species including adult lamprey are expected to be extremely accurate and are available at www.gcpud.org for review.
+Fish counts for all species including adult lamprey are expected to be extremely accurate and are available at www.gcpud.org for review.
 No